 Programs range from a one-time visit lasting 45 minutes to five one-hour sessions over the course of a week or more.

 All Hartford Public School students in the schools we serve receive at least 2 programs each year.
 Many receive 4 or more.

-In the 2017-18 school year, Hartford Performs provided nearly 870 programs to about 14,000 students in all 32 of Hartford’s PreK-Grade 8 neighborhood and magnet schools.
+In the 2017-18 school year, Hartford Performs provided nearly 830 programs to over 13,000 students in all 32 of Hartford’s PreK-Grade 8 neighborhood and magnet schools.